 Over the past two decades, The Strokes have been responsible for a lot.
 They rejuvenated a tired genre with an instantly iconic debut album.
 They’ve inspired whole new generations to pick up guitars and try and write their own indie classics.
 They were at the epicentre of a movement that is now part of a new wave of nostalgia.
 But, most of all, they’ve given us scores of brilliant songs, from indie disco anthems to forlorn, slightly weird takes.
-As they prepare to return with sixth album ‘The New Abnormal’, we’ve listened to every one of those tracks and knuckled down to an incredibly hard task – ranking The Strokes’ songs in order of greatness.
+So with their sixth, brilliant latest album ‘The New Abnormal’ now in the world, we’ve listened to every one of those tracks and knuckled down to an incredibly hard task – ranking The Strokes’ songs in order of greatness.

 ‘Call It Fate…’ is a sketch of a song, Julian Casablancas’ voice barely audible for much of it.
 It’s not bad necessarily, but it feels unfinished and frustratingly like it could be so much more given more attention.